Nested-NER/Old-one/README.md

 ### Configuration
 All configuration are listed in config.py.
 Please verify parameters before running the codes.
->- Please download BERT-Large-Uncased (https://github.com/google-research/bert), and copy it into the path "./bert_model/large/" to train our model in DTE+BERT  model.
+>- Please download BERT-Large-Uncased (https://github.com/google-research/bert), and copy it to the path "./bert_model/large/" to train our model in DTE+BERT  model.

 ### Usage
 #### Training